PowerShell/PowerShell/docs/testing-guidelines/testing-guidelines.md

 #### Requesting additional tests for a PR

 In our CI systems, we normally run only run tests tagged with `CI`.
 If in the first line of the last (most recent) commit description you add `[Feature]`, we will ensure that we will also run the tests tagged with `Feature`.
 When you would want to do this:

 - You have added or changed a `Feature` test.
 - A maintainer asks you to run the `Feature` tests.
 - Based on experience, you are confident that a maintainer will ask you to run the `Feature` tests.

+#### Validating packaging changes for a PR

+By default, our CI system does a build and run tests for a PR and does not exercise code to create a package.
+If your PR includes changes to packaging, you can have the CI system exercise the packaging code by using `[Package]` as the first line in the commit message.
+When you would want to do this:

+- You made change to PowerShell Core packaging
+- A maintainer asks you to run as `[Package]`

 ### xUnit